xbgmsharp/postgsail/tests/README.md

 # PostgSail Unit Tests
-The Unit Tests allow to automatically validate the workflow.
+The Unit Tests allow to automatically validate api workflow.

 ## A global overview
 Based on `mocha` & `psql`